HrishikeshInsights/Hotel-Occupancy-Insights/README.md

 2. Install necessary Python packages.
 3. Run the script to load and analyze the data.

-## Exercises
-The project includes exercises for further learning on data exploration and cleaning.

 ## Conclusion
 This analysis provides detailed insights into AtliQ Hotels' operations and helps in strategic decision-making.